GoogleChrome/web.dev/src/site/content/en/blog/using-conversion-measurement/index.md

 The Event Conversion Measurement API can be supported:

-- As an [origin trial](/origin-trials/), from Chrome 86 beta and Chrome 87 (stable from mid-November 2020), to Chrome 88 (February 2021).
-Origin trials enable the API for **all visitors** of a given [origin](/same-site-same-origin/#origin). **You need to register your origin for the origin trial in order to try the API with end users**.
+- As an [origin trial](/origin-trials/), from Chrome 86 beta to Chrome 88 (February 2021).
+Origin
+  trials enable the API for **all visitors** of a given [origin](/same-site-same-origin/#origin).
+  **You need to register your origin for the origin trial in order to try the API with end users**.
 - By turning on flags, in Chrome 86 and later.
 Flags enable the API on a **single user**'s browser.
   **Flags are useful when [developing locally](#develop-locally)**.

-See details on the current status on the [Chrome feature entry](https://chromestatus.com/feature/6412002824028160).
+See details about the Chrome versions where the API is active on the [Chrome feature entry](https://chromestatus.com/feature/6412002824028160).

 ### When is the API available?

 For the conversion measurement API to be available on a page, it needs to be:

 - Enabled on the **origin**.
 - AND—this is specific to this API—Enabled on the **browser**.

-With this, the API can be enabled as follows:
+To enable the API on **an origin** for end users, an [origin trial token](/#register-for-the-origin-trial) must be added where relevant.
+To activate the API on **all origins**, for example for [development purposes](/#develop-locally), a single user can activate the flag `#enable-experimental-web-platform-features`.
+(Visit `chrome://flags` in Chrome to activate flags.)

+To enable the API on the **browser**, some users won't have to do anything, because the API is enabled automatically on some Chrome instances.
+If you want to force-activate the API on your Chrome instance, for example for [development purposes](/#develop-locally), turn on the flag `#conversion-measurement-api`.

 <figure class="w-figure">
   <img src="./api-enable.jpg" alt="Diagram: how to enable the API">